Change display time — Currently: Eastern Daylight Time (EDT) (Event time)

 The Action Plan

 The core of the takeaway is a structured action plan that attendees will begin to draft during the session.
-This plan is based on the nine key organizational steps presented, which provide a clear roadmap for implementation.
+This plan is based on the six key organizational steps presented, which provide a clear roadmap for implementation.
 The key components of the action plan they will develop include:

 Forming a Team: Identifying key stakeholders from various departments (Curriculum, Technology, Financial, etc.) to ensure a collaborative process.